-Limitation of this method is that of fat-water swapping.
-It occurs in cases of magnetic field
+One limitation of this method is that of fat-water swapping artefact which occurs in cases of magnetic field inhomogeneity.

 History and etymology

 The sequence was first described by WT Dixon in 1984 2.
-Unfortunately due to limitations of MRI technology at that time, the sequence was prone to artifact and was not implemented widely until two decades later when many refinements of the technique were created.
+Unfortunately due to limitations of MRI technology at that time, the sequence was prone to significant artefact and was not implemented widely until two decades later when many refinements of the technique were created.